tkodev/app-identity/README.md

   - Create a new branch based off `dev`, make file changes
   - Push changes to remote
   - See new deployments in vercel
+  - Merge changes from this branch to `dev`, via PR
 - Build production environment
   - Merge changes from `dev` to `main`
   - Push changes to remote